ckeditor/ckeditor5/packages/ckeditor5-widget/docs/api/widget.md

 * A couple of helper functions for managing widgets in the {@link module:widget/utils `@ckeditor/ckeditor5-widget/utils`} module.

 <info-box>
 	The widget API is proposed in a very different way than it was in CKEditor 4.
 It is just a set of utilities that allow you to implement typical object-like entities.
-Most of the work actually happens in the {@link api/engine engine} and this API's role is only to properly conduct the engine.
+Most of the work actually happens in the {@link api/engine engine} and this API's only role is to control it.
 </info-box>

 ## Installation